MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 ---
-title: Record heap snapshots
+title: Record heap snapshots using the Memory tool
-description: How to record heap snapshots with the Microsoft Edge DevTools heap profiler and find memory leaks.
+description: How to record heap snapshots with the Microsoft Edge DevTools heap profiler and find memory leaks, using the Memory tool.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual